Steps after submitting your application

 Once online payment is complete, you will not be able to make any changes to your request and no refund will be possible.

-For an application that doesn't need to be reviewed or approved by Corporations Canada (for example: submission of documents such as by-laws, financial statements, proxy circulars, etc.), the document will be automatically filed with the corporation's records maintained by Corporations Canada.
-Corporations Canada will send a correspondence indicating that the request has been processed for online applications only.
+If the application doesn't need to be reviewed or approved by Corporations Canada (for example: submitting documents such as by-laws, financial statements, proxy circulars, etc.), the documents will automatically be filed with the corporation's records kept by Corporations Canada.
+We will then send a letter indicating that the request has been processed (for online applications only).

-Following this is the process for an application when it needs to be reviewed and approved by Corporations Canada:
+The following is the process for applications that need to be reviewed and approved by Corporations Canada:

 Step 1 – Is your application complete and valid?

-Only for PDF form, email or mail filing.
-Filing online makes you skip this step since your application needs to be complete and valid before you can submit it.
+This only applies to applications filed with the PDF form, by email or by mail.
+You can skip this step by filing online, since your application will need to be complete and valid before you can submit it.

-Upon reception of your documents, we will check what you've submitted.
+Upon reception of your documents, we will review them.

-- the forms are completed and signed (when needed); and
+- the forms are completed and signed (if needed); and

 - the fee is paid.